-Friday Cloudy.
-Areas of morning frost.
-Medium (60%) chance of showers in the west, slight (20%) chance elsewhere.
-Snow possible above 1000 metres during the morning.
-Winds W 15 to 20 km/h increasing to 25 to 35 km/h in the morning.

 Sunday Cloudy.
+Medium (60%) chance of showers, most likely in the early morning.
+Snow possible above 900 metres.
+Winds W 25 to 35 km/h becoming W/SW and light early in the morning.

-Areas of morning frost.
-Medium (50%) chance of showers in the north, slight (30%) chance elsewhere.
-Snow possible above 1200 metres.
-Winds NE 15 to 25 km/h increasing to 20 to 30 km/h during the morning.
+Tuesday Cloudy.
+Patches of morning frost.
+Medium (60%) chance of showers.
+Winds N/NE 15 to 25 km/h increasing to 20 to 30 km/h during the evening.

 - observations list type